 Nothing says your backyard is off-limits like a barking, growling dog.
 If you don’t want to bring home a four-legged friend to be your backyard bouncer, consider adding a Beware of Dog sign to deter burglars from wandering into your yard.

 4. Put In Motion-Sensing Lights

-Stop a burglar dead in their tracks with motion-sensing lights.
-When anyone—animal or person—walks underneath one of these lights, it’ll turn on like a prison yard spotlight.
+Stop a burglar dead in his or her tracks with motion-sensing lights.
+When anyone — animal or person — walks underneath one of these lights, it will turn on like a prison yard spotlight.